LouisCaruana/BiologyInR/How-to-use-ggmsa.md

 ## Install Packages

-You need two packages to create an alignment, `Biostrings` is a Bioconductor package which is really useful for loading in seq data in several formats including `.fasta`. `ggmsa` is a really nice package for visualising pretty/publication alignments which uses ggplot type functionality.
+You need three packages to create an alignment, `Biostrings` is a Bioconductor package which is really useful for loading in seq data in several formats including `.fasta`. `msa` is a package used for creating multiple sequence alignments. `ggmsa` is a really nice package for visualising pretty/publication alignments which uses ggplot type functionality.